It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 Let me straighten something up here.

-The House has passed a bill, they've sent it over to the Senate, and the Senate Republicans say, Well, we can't get enough Democrats to join us, and uh we can't pass the bill as it exists, we've got to send it back to the House.
+And the Senate Republicans say, well, we can't get enough Democrats to join us and we can't pass the bill as it exists.

-At which point Boehner said, No, no, no, no.
+At which point, Boehner said, no, no, no, no.

-We have done our job here, you do yours.
+We have done our job here.

-And that that began a debate.
+And that began a debate.

 Does Mitch McConnell really want to do this?